superfrink/power-meter/README.md

 Generated files:

-`power-meter.out` will be the binary for the OS the build is run on.
+`power-meter.out` - executable for the OS the build is run on.

-`power-meter.pi` will be the binary for Linux on ARM 7.
+`power-meter.pi` - executable for the binary for Linux on ARM 7.